 Mission rules called for an abort if propellants for fewer than 20 seconds of flight remained in the descent stage propellant tanks.
 What if, as Armstrong anxiously sought a safe place to land, flight controllers on Earth had mistakenly estimated an even slimmer propellant margin?
 They might then have done as mission rules dictated and called on Armstrong to abort the Apollo 11 lunar landing.

-Teixeira assumed that, following an abort during the 45-second period from 65 seconds to 20 seconds before planned touchdown, the four-legged descent stage would strike the moon with enough force to rupture its propellant tanks.
-An abort within 20 seconds of planned touchdown — when the descent stage was at or below 100 feet — would leave the descent stage tanks intact.
+Teixeira assumed that, following an abort during the 45-second period from 65 seconds to 20 seconds before planned touchdown, the four-legged Descent Stage would strike the Moon with enough force to rupture its propellant tanks.
+An abort within 20 seconds of planned touchdown — when the Descent Stage was at or below 100 feet — would leave the tanks intact.